delfimov/anonychat/README.md

 Based on [walkor/workerman](https://github.com/walkor/workerman) asynchronous event driven PHP socket framework.

+⚠️ This project is not finished and is not ready for production use. ⚠️

 ## Key features
 * Just because you're not paranoid does not mean you're not being watched
 * No unnecessary dependencies